wirefish/charm/README.md

 ## Installation

-Jade is written in [Common Lisp](https://common-lisp.net).
+Charm is written in [Common Lisp](https://common-lisp.net).
 Specifically it is developed using the [SBCL](http://sbcl.org) implementation of the language.
 If you're not familiar with Common Lisp,
 [this page](https://lisp-lang.org/learn/getting-started/) provides a good guide